riklewis/gulp-sri-php/README.md

 * It already has an "integrity" attribute
 * It has an absolute reference (eg. starting http(s)://)
 * It's so mangled that the file path cannot be determined

+Just to clarify, this plugin isn't specifically for PHP files, but will work with HTML tags in any file, such as a PHP file, without worrying about the non-HTML parts.

 Status
 ======